Gunbot Strategy Overview Tenkan for Futures Markets

 - Because Ichimoku cloud takes the past action to predict the most likely future ranges and breaking points, traders want to reflect the past market action as precisely as possible.

-Ichimoku works with timely moving averages, so on the crypto markets, it follows reason to set meaningful timespans considering the fact that crypto trades 24/7/365.
+Ichimoku works with timely moving averages, so on the crypto markets, it follows reason to set meaningful timespans because crypto trades 24/7/365.

 The traditional Ichimoku cloud settings (9, 26, 52, 26):